Paulo Coelho is right on the money when it comes to the importance of understanding other cultures:

 In my experience, understanding another culture fully requires immersion.
 It's nothing you can do from the outside or from within your own culture.

-For instance, if you truly want to understand German culture, it's not enough to just read some books or talk to a German friend (such as yours truly) about it.
+For instance, if you truly want to understand German culture (such as our strong need for privacy), it's not enough to just read some books or talk to a German friend (such as yours truly) about it.
 Instead, you will have to spend some time in Germany and immerse yourself in the experience.

 People also often assume that tourism is their only option for exploring another culture.
 This is simply not true.
 Below, I will detail non-touristy ways in which I have explored 7 different cultures.